AnyLog-co/documentation/deployments/Support/data_from_edgex.md

 Edgex can transfer data into AnyLog using the following calls:
 * Using REST PUT - this option receives data from Edgex and stores the data in AnyLog without data transformation.
 * Using REST POST - this option receives data from Edgex and stores the data in AnyLog with data transformation.
-* Using Message Broker - AnyLog receives data as a message broker and allows data transformation.
+* Treating AnyLog as a Message Broker - data transformation is supported.

 ### Publishing Data into AnyLog via PUT

-From an AnyLog perspective, receiving data via REST _PUT_ requires minimal effort.
+Using PUT, configuration is done only on the EdgeXpert platform.

-For REST _PUT_, the decision regarding which database and table the data will be stored in is based on the header information provided.
-This means that all data coming through the same EdgeXpert app-service will be stored in the same database and table.
+Users specify the database and table assigned to the data in the REST message header.

 Since AnyLog does not perform any data transformation when data comes in via REST PUT, it is up to the user to decide what is sent to AnyLog on the EdgeXpert side.
-Otherwise, AnyLog will store the data as is.

 1. Locally, create a JavaScript script that selects the data generated in EdgeXpert to be sent into AnyLog.
 The provided [sample script](https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/edgex_transformation.js)